easypropertylistings/Easy-Property-Listings/README.md

 = 3.5.6 June 1, 2024 =

--   New: Filter for commercial features: epl_property_commercial_features_list filter.
+-   New: Filters for commercial and rural features: epl_property_commercial_features_list and epl_property_rural_features_list filters.
--   New: Filter for rural features: epl_property_rural_features_list filter.
+-   Tweak: Different subject for auction ical event use the epl_ical_args filter to alter the labels.
--   Tweak: New
+-   Tweak: Updated to allow passing of extra details to ical through the epl_ical_args filter.

 = 3.5.6 April 11, 2024 =